Tutorial

 On Supabase

-Enabled by default on every project since early 2024.
+Enabled by default on every project.
 Nothing to install, nothing to configure.
 Verify with SELECT * FROM pg_available_extensions WHERE name = 'pg_stat_statements';.
 The extension lives in the extensions schema; queries below reference it as pg_stat_statements because it is on the default search path.

 On self-hosted Postgres